0xtf/xroot.org/xroot/content/about.md

 {{< figure src="/img/2019-10-Estoril.JPG" >}}

-When I'm not racing, obsessing over my book collection or playing [Gears of War](https://gearsofwar.com/), I'll be having fun with my family and *- trying to -* stop my 2 kids from fighting.
+When I'm not racing, [watching](/tags/watch/) movies or series, obsessing over my book collection or playing [Gears of War](https://gearsofwar.com/), I'll be having fun with my family and *- trying to -* stop my 2 kids from fighting.

 {{< figure src="/img/godfather-2nd.jpeg" >}}